-The Relief Peak Formation (as young as 10.39 ± 0.18 Ma; Table 1 and Figure 2) is separated from overlying high-K volcanic rocks of the 10.41-9.34 Ma (Table 1 and Figure 2) Stanislaus Group by a third erosional unconformity (Figure 2; Busby et al. 2008b).
-Measurements of elongate vesicles in lava flows from the map area (Figure 3) provide further evidence for the westward flow down the 'Cataract' palaeocanyon (Figure 6).
-The TML is the most widespread unit of the Stanislaus Group, extending from east of the Sierran crest to the Sierra foothills near Knight's Ferry (Figure 1; Gorny et al. 2009).
-The EVT consists of unwelded to densely welded ignimbrite that ranges in composition from trachydacite to dacite (Figure 7; King et al. 2007).
-Its basal member, the Tollhouse Flat Member, has been considered to be the most voluminous and widespread of the three ignimbrite members (Noble et al. 1974).
-Published descriptions of the Dardanelles Formation contradict one
+The Relief Peak Formation (as young as 10.39±0.18 Ma; Table 1; Figure 2) is separated from overlying high-K volcanic rocks of the 10.41-9.34 Ma (Table 1; Figure 2) Stanislaus Group by a third erosional unconformity (Figure 2; Busby et al., 2008b).
+Measurements of elongate vesicles in lava flows from the map area (Figure 3) provide further evidence for westward flow down the "Cataract" paleocanyon (Figure 6).
+The

+Table Mountain Latite is the most widespread unit of the Stanislaus Group, extending from east of the Sierran crest to the Sierra foothills near Knight's Ferry (Figure 1; Gorny et al., 2009).
+The Eureka Valley Tuff consists of unwelded to densely welded ignimbrite that range in composition from trachydacite to dacite (Figure 7; King et al., 2007).
+Its basal member, the Tollhouse Flat Member, has been considered to be the most voluminous and widespread of the three ignimbrite members (Noble et al., 1974).
+Published descriptions of the Dardanelles Formation contradict one another, probably because it has been confused with the unit we call the Lava Flow Member of the EVT (see discussion section below).